cabrinha/cabrinha.github.io/_posts/2019-05-16-Puppeteering.md

 ## Containers

 In a world of Docker and Kubernetes, configuration management has started to go the way of the dinosaur.
-Why manage a complicated concoction of configuration files, services and packages ontop of an operating system when all you really need these days is for your binary to be run in a container on some orchestrator?
+Why manage a complicated concoction of configuration files, services and packages on top of an operating system when all you really need these days is for your binary to be run in a container on some orchestrator?

 With this question being asked openly and honestly, it made much more sense to just avoid the whole thing.
 Amazon already offers [ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) and [EKS](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html) optimized AMIs.
 If you really need to configure the OS running on an instance there are tools like HashiCorp's [packer](https://www.packer.io/), which requires none of this complicated infrastructure to run and any additional sprinkle of glue you need can be applied using Launch Configs or User Data.

 Of course, containers do have challenges of their own, but instead of managing two target environments in the OS layer and in containers, maybe we can settle on just managing one.

+# Thanks for all the fish

+A huge "Thank You" goes out to the entire puppet community at large, especially the very active [Puppet Slack](https://slack.puppet.com/), which is full of helpful individuals who always seem eager to listen to a wide range of end user issues both common and foreign.
+These individuals were always willing to lend a helping hand, walk through configurations and syntax errors, and overally just provide anyone who is curious a better understanding of Puppet.